 → Writing Prompt 4: Who is Martin Luther King and why is he famous?

-→ Writing Prompt 8: August is the only month of the year that doesn’t have an official holiday.
+→ Writing Prompt 12: August is the only month of the year that doesn’t have an official holiday.
 You have been put in charge of creating a holiday to be celebrated sometime in August.
-Therefore, what holiday do you create?
-For example, what will be the traditions?
+What holiday do you create?
+What will be the traditions?
 Write an essay explaining your holiday and why it’s important to include it in our calendar.

-→ Writing Prompt 10: Ramadan is the Islamic holiday that runs annually for one month.
+→ Writing Prompt 17: Ramadan is the Islamic holiday that runs annually for one month.
 One of the observances of the holiday is to fast (not eat anything at all) from sunrise to sunset.
-Consequently, one of the many reasons Muslims fast during the holiday is to help them understand the plight of the poor.
-Therefore, do you think you would be able to fast every day during the day for thirty days in a row?
+One of the many reasons Muslims fast during the holiday is to help them understand the plight of the poor.
+Do you think you would be able to fast every day during the day for thirty days in a row?
 Do you think there are other ways to teach empathy about the less fortunate?
 If you don’t think you’d be able to fast, what could you do to help you understand the sufferings of the poor?

 Holiday Writing Prompts Continue

-→ Writing Prompt 11: We celebrate our veterans on two separate holidays each year.
+→ Writing Prompt 18: We celebrate our veterans on two separate holidays each year.
 The holidays are Memorial Day in May and Veteran’s Day in November.
-Therefore, research what the difference is between the two holidays and write an essay on what those differences are.
+Research what the difference is between the two holidays and write an essay on what those differences are.

-→ Writing Prompt 13: December 16 is National Chocolate Covered Anything Day and to celebrate, your friend gives you a chocolate covered grasshopper.
+→ Writing Prompt 22: December 16 is National Chocolate Covered Anything Day and to celebrate your friend gives you a chocolate covered grasshopper.
 Explain whether you would eat it or not, and why.

-→ Writing Prompt 14: If you celebrate Halloween, do you make your own costume or do you buy one at the store?
-For instance, do you like traditional costumes (ghost, witch, skeleton) or do you prefer something different?
+→ Writing Prompt 23: If you celebrate Halloween, do you make your own costume or do you buy one at the store?
+Do you like traditional costumes (ghost, witch, skeleton) or do you prefer something different?
 Write an essay describing the best Halloween costume you ever wore and why it was so fun.

-→ Writing Prompt 15: Many people celebrate holidays which are particular to their culture, such as Saint Patrick’s Day for the Irish, Oktoberfest for Germany and Cinco de Mayo for Mexico.
-Does your family celebrate an unusual or culturally significant holiday.
+→ Writing Prompt 24: Many people celebrate holidays which are particular to their culture, such as Saint Patrick’s Day for the Irish, Oktoberfest for Germany and Cinco de Mayo for Mexico.
+Does your family celebrate an unusual or culturally significant holiday?
 Write about it if you do!

-→ Writing Prompt 16: August 13th is National Left Handers Day.
-The holiday was created to bring awareness to how difficult some things are for left handed people (For example, scissors and spiral notebooks are designed for right handed people).
+→ Writing Prompt 25: August 13th is National Left Handers Day.
+The holiday was created to bring awareness to how difficult some things are for left handed people.
+For example, if you are left handed, you’ll find that scissors and spiral notebooks are designed for right handed people.
 On National Left Handers Day, you are required to do everything left handed.
 Do you think you could do it?
-For instance, what difficulties to you think you’d encounter?
+What difficulties to you think you’d encounter?
 Write an essay imagining a day of being left handed.

-→ Writing Prompt 18: Not every country around the world celebrates birthdays.
+→ Writing Prompt 27: Not every country around the world celebrates birthdays.
 Vietnam, China and some countries in Africa don’t mark the anniversary of one’s birth.
 How do you feel about that?
-For instance, should your birthday be cause for a celebration?
+Should your birthday be cause for a celebration?
 Do we overdo birthdays in this country with big parties and extravagant gifts?
 Write an essay expressing your view on birthdays.

 Martin Luther King Day

-→ Writing Prompt 21: Seventy-five percent of Americans disapproved of MLK when he died.
+→ Writing Prompt 33: Seventy-five percent of Americans disapproved of MLK when he died.
 Yet within 15 years, he had a holiday named after him; something that was previously reserved strictly for presidents.
-Therefore, write an essay explaining how or why the culture changed enough for MLK to move from the most disliked man in America to the honored civil rights leader that he is known for today.
+Write an essay explaining how or why the culture changed enough for MLK to move from the most disliked man in America to the honored civil rights leader that he is known for today.

-→ Writing Prompt 22: How far would you be willing to go to fight for a cause you believed in?
-In other words, would you be willing to go to jail for it?
+→ Writing Prompt 34: How far would you be willing to go to fight for a cause you believed in?
+Would you be willing to go to jail for it?
 Would you continue with your cause if you thought you might die?

 Rosa Parks Day

-→ Writing Prompt 24: Rosa Parks day is a state holiday in California and Missouri on February 4th.
+→ Writing Prompt 36: Rosa Parks day is a state holiday in California and Missouri on February 4th.
 It is also a state holiday in Ohio, Oregon and Alabama on December 1st, which is the date she was arrested for refusing to give up her bus seat to a white man.
-Therefore, do you think we should honor her and her courage with a national holiday?
+Do you think we should honor her and her courage with a national holiday?

-→ Writing Prompt 26: What if Punxsutawney Phil was so groggy when he was woken up, that he accidentally predicted six more months of winter.
+→ Writing Prompt 38: What if Punxsutawney Phil was so groggy when he was woken up, that he accidentally predicted six more months of winter, instead of six more weeks.
 How would that affect you?
 Would all of your summer plans have to be canceled?